mnylc/mnylc.github.io/pages/services/resource-sharing.md

 Blue Cards do not give users unlimited access to another library's collections and does not guarantee that materials will be available at a given time.
 In most cases, access is limited to materials indicated on the Blue Card.

 Instructions to the Host Library: Before facilitating access to a title for a patron through the Blue Card Program, a contact at the host library should confirm the card information and collect the card from the user.
 The host library should submit all cards received to METRO at the end of each month.

 ## Delivery Service
 METRO maintains a same-day delivery service among our member libraries.
 Delivery service ensures that our members can count on efficient access to items from collections throughout METRO's service area.

 METRO Delivery is a free membership benefit with the following restrictions:

 The first 25 pounds of each shipment is free.
 Additional weight is charged at the rate of 16 cents a pound.
 Each library must designate a delivery site and a contact person.
 Additional delivery sites may be arranged at additional cost.
 Additional delivery dates may be arranged at additional cost.

-Please speak with your METRO Delivery Administrator to set up additional delivery sites and dates.
+Please speak with your METRO Delivery Administrator to set up additional delivery sites and dates on a recurring basis.
 Mark Parson can be reached at [mparson@metro.org](mailto:mparson@metro.org).

+We also provide on-demand pick-ups.
+[Schedule an on-demand pick-up with this form](https://docs.google.com/a/metro.org/forms/d/1fh9gPhY8s8rYM_Wa_PFkmCXqNGxVnMGhHVKR1jnlOb0/edit).

 ### Site Locations
 Libraries should designate a single on-site location for pick-up and delivery.
 (This location should be manned to provide signatures for incoming deliveries and oversee outgoing packages.)
 Additional pick-up and delivery locations can be arranged on a paid basis.

 ### Shipping & Packaging Requirements
 A wide variety of materials including books, journals, magazines, copies, CDs, DVDs, or any type of bound material may be shipped through the service.
 You may not ship equipment or furniture through the service.

 All items must be appropriately wrapped and sealed in tearproof envelopes, sturdy bags, or boxes.
 Note that the first 25 pounds of each shipment is free.
 Additional weight is charged at the rate of 16 cents a pound.